 Nonetheless, despite owing Alfred some nominal overlordship, the Cornish retained considerable autonomy.
 Kings could still be found wandering around the Cornish countryside just a few miles from the border with Wessex, although rather prone to falling into rivers and drowning.
 Evidence for Cornwall’s autonomy also appears in the shape of the fortified ‘burhs’ that Alfred ordered be constructed to defend against Viking attacks.
 Scattered across Wessex, none of these were built in Cornwall.
 Indeed, the most westerly – at Lydford on the western side of Dartmoor – looks more likely to have been located with an eye on the Cornish to the west rather than marauding Vikings on the coasts.

 In the TV programme the Tamar is seen as the border between English Wessex and British Cornwall and that reflects the state of affairs by the 870s.
 This situation has remained more or less the case until now.
-Although next year another cross-border marauder, in the shape of the Tory Government, will impose its cross-border parliamentary constituency on us and go a considerable way towards erasing the territorial integrity of Cornwall.
 In earlier times, a hundred years before Uhtred’s time, that fuzzy border lay further east.

 So The Last Kingdom is correct in drawing a picture of a British society largely beyond the direct control of Alfred.
 Alfred is supposed to have visited St Neot to pay homage to some saint’s relics, but owned little land directly in Cornwall, just a handful of estates in the far north east.
 Moreover, he made no land grants west of the Tamar.
 So Uhtred’s unofficial raiding party is a strong possibility, although the aim is more likely to have been to steal a few cattle, the de-facto currency of early medieval Cornwall, rather than the silver of the TV programme.